 The process of applying for an FHA loan is similar to applying for a traditional loan, except it must be done with an FHA-approved lender, and you will need to show you meet the minimum credit score and other requirements specific to an FHA insured loan.
-See here for a complete list of guidelines.

 Some FHA loan requirements are: